Year 2 Parent

 To begin with, the children make lots of patterns – in the air, with body movements and with mark making.
 The children have the opportunity to practice patterns of shapes that are used in letter formation.
 They can do them in the air, on backs, on the carpet or on paper in different mediums. (pens, pencils, felt tips, paint, chalk or just their finger).

-We teach the children basic letter formation in letter families in reception.
-In Year 1, the children continue to practice the letter families, numbers and in the summer term they start looking at joins.
+In Year 2 the children begin to join their letters.
 We have 2 types of joins- a diagonal join and a horizontal join.
-In year 2 they continue to learn and practice the 2 joins and presentation skills with the aim that all children will be able to form all letters correctly, most will be using some joins and some children will be consistently joining.
+They continue to learn and practice the 2 joins and presentation skills with the aim that all children will be able to form all letters correctly, most will be using some joins and some children will be consistently joining.

 Our Handwriting Song